MDCore/mdcore.github.io/_posts/2020-12-02-a-thread-about-adding-a-new-teamie.md

 title: A thread about adding a new teamie
 ---

-I wrote a little thread about a story that happened a while back, because I've seen how easy it is to get this wrong.
+A little story that happened a while back, when a woman joined one of my all-male teams.
+I put it to words because I've seen how easy it is to mismanage this important transition.
 I say the key learning really directly, even though it's a subtle and challenging one: everyone else *can* be wrong.

 <!--more-->